Coulomb interactions and effective quantum inertia of charge carriers in a macroscopic conductor

-Let us now compare this prediction to the experimental data.
-Fig. \ref{figure3} contains the first main quantitative result of this work, {\it i.e.} the quantum inductance as function of $1/\nu$ for configurations $B>0$.
-Values have been obtained from the reactance data depicted on Fig. \ref{figure2} and on the inset of Fig.~\ref{figure3} using the slope at low frequency of $f\mapsto X(f)$ datasets.
-Three configurations in which $L_{\text{pot}}$ and $H_{\text{pot}}$ are plugged to different contacts (see Fig.~\ref{figure3}) have been studied.
-The main result is the dependence of the inductance on $1/\nu$ which is increasing but with a slight non-linearity according to Eq. \eqref{eq:expression-velocity} and \eqref{eq/capa/universelle}.
+Fig. \ref{figure3} contains the first main quantitative result of this work, {\it i.e.} the quantum inductance as function of $1/\nu$ for configurations $B<0$ ($B>0$ configurations are analyzed in Appendix \ref{appendix/extra-results}).
+Values have been obtained from the reactance data depicted on Fig. \ref{figure2} using the slope at low frequency of $f\mapsto X(f)$ datasets.
+Three configurations in which $L_{\text{pot}}$ and $H_{\text{pot}}$ are plugged to different contacts (see Fig.~\ref{figure3}) and thus correspond to different $l$ have been studied.
+The main result is the dependence of the inductance on $1/\nu$ which involves a linear part (see Eq. \eqref{eq:expression-basique-L}) due to the presence of $\nu$ channels in parallel, but with a non-linear correction stemming from the $\nu$-dependence of $v_{\text{d}}(\nu)$ (see Eqs.~\eqref{eq:expression-velocity}) together with Coulomb interaction effects (see Eq.~\eqref{eq/v0/subdominant}).
+The different dependences of $v_{\text{d}}(\nu)$ lead to different theoretical predictions.
+We find that the scaling $v_{\text{d}}(\nu)=v_{\text{d}}/\sqrt{\nu}$ is the best for describing the experimental data.